 How Can You Tell If Your Dog Is Hyper?

-Furthermore, famed animal behaviorist Karen Overall writes in her book Clinical Behavioral Medicine for Small Animals that actual clinical hyperactivity, sometimes referred to as hyperkinesis, is fairly rare.
-However, you can spot it with the following symptoms:
+Famed animal behaviorist Karen Overall writes in her book Clinical Behavioral Medicine for Small Animals that actual clinical hyperactivity, sometimes referred to as hyperkinesis, is fairly rare.
+Your dog may be suffering from hyperkinesis if you and see all of the following symptoms:

 - Frenetic activity